electrode-io/fynpo/README.md

 # Features

+## Unique

+- A flatten `node_modules` structure that has smaller size
+- Install local packages like they are published (`fynlocal` mode)
+- Makes developing large NodeJS applications easier and more manageable.
+- Works particularly well with [lerna] monorepos.
+- Shows detailed stats of your dependencies.
+- Efficient disk space usage with optional [central storage](#central-storage).
+- Central storage mode is fast (and very fast on Linux) once cache is hot.

+## General

 - A super fast node package manager for installing modules.
-- Make developing large NodeJS applications easier and more manageable.
 - 100% compatible with NodeJS and its ecosystem.
-- Smallest `node_modules` size possible.
 - Clean and flexible dependency locking.
 - Always deterministic `node_modules` installation.
-- Show detailed stats of your dependencies.
 - Proper handling of `optionalDependencies`.
 - Keeping compatibility by internally using the same modules as [npm].
-- Efficient disk space usage with optional [central storage](#central-storage).
-- Central storage mode is fast (and very fast on Linux) once cache is hot.
-- Works particularly well with [lerna] monorepos.

 # Overview

 `fyn`'s intend is to help make your NodeJS development workflow easier.
 To realize that, it ultimately ends up being a Node Package Manager.

+While it has all the bells and whistles to make it a extremely fast and efficient package manager, it's not just another [npm].

+It comes with two unique features that are very useful when you are working on a large NodeJS application that consists of many packages.

+## Rationale

+So why would you want to use this?

+Well, if you just want to try a different approach to installing your `node_modules`, then it's worth a look.

+`fyn`'s flatten `node_modules` is the smallest in size because there are no multiple copies of the exact same package installed.

+It also has a special `fynlocal` mode for handling local packages.

+### Flatten node_modules

-As a package manager, it employs a different approach that installs only one copy of every required versions of a package in a flat node_modules structure.
+As a package manager, `fyn` employs a different approach that installs only one copy of every required versions of a package in a flat node_modules structure.
 Hence the name `fyn`, which stands for Flatten Your Node_modules.

 At the top level, it installs a chosen version of each package.
 All other versions are installed under the directory `node_modules/__fv_/<version>/<package_name>`.

 When necessary, packages have their own `node_modules` with symlinks/junctions inside pointing to dependencies inside `__fv_`.

-## Rationale

-So why would you want to use this?

-Well, if you just want to try a different approach to installing your `node_modules`, then it's worth a look. `fyn`'s `node_modules` is the smallest in size because there are no multiple copies of the exact same package installed.
+### Handling Local Package

-Beyond that, `fyn` is designed to make advanced and complex software projects in NodeJS much easier to maintain and develop.
+`fyn` is designed to make advanced and complex software projects in NodeJS much easier to maintain and develop.

-- It has a local linking install feature that makes Node development easy.
+- It has a so called `fynlocal` mode, which treats your package repo on your local disk like it's published to the registry.
+This allows you to update all your packages and test them in your application directly without publishing.
 It would be very useful if you've ever done any of these:

   - Debug your application by inspecting code inside `node_modules`.
   - Live edit your package that's installed to `node_modules`, and then have to copy the changes out to commit.